Anna Lisa M 0647 Dec.14.jpg

 Dmitri Shelest started studying piano at the age of six in Ukraine and soon enrolled into the Kharkiv Special Music School, succeeding at his first contest when he was 11 years old.
 It was also piano that brought him across to the U.S. after he was offered a full scholarship to Northern Kentucky University as a bachelor’s degree candidate in piano performance.

 While at NKU, Mr. Shelest won top prizes in various international piano competitions and participated in music festivals.
 After graduating in 2005, he pursued a post- baccalaureate degree in entrepreneurship.
-Since relocating with his family to New York, he has been active as a chamber musician in addition to managing a record label and a piano retail showroom.
+Since relocating with his family to New York, he has been active as a chamber musician in addition to being a record producer and managing a piano retail showroom.

 Hailed by The New York Times as a pianist of “a fiery sensibility and warm touch,” Anna Shelest is an international award-winning musician who has thrilled audiences throughout the world.
 Anna, a champion of esoteric repertoire, is currently collaborating with the legendary conductor Neeme Järvi on a project of recording the complete works for piano and orchestra by Anton Rubinstein.